jawor-parkiet/shopping-cart/README.md

 ## Usage

-The shoppingcart gives you the following methods to use:
+The shopping cart gives you the following methods to use:

 ### Cart::add()